 Today everything is about automation.
 In the sales world, too, there is a lot of focus on the metrics and processes rather than relationships.
 You will find the use of bots and AI everywhere.
 But does that mean the human-to-human bond is obsolete?
 The truth is that no technology can replace the warmth of human relationships in the sales process.
+Sales are usually complex for those who are into B2B selling.
+However, there is no shortage of sales techniques available all over the internet.
+But, no matter what sales gurus say, one sales tactic that you must master as a salesperson is ‘Relationship Selling’.
+In this article, I am going to talk about 10 Trust-based relationship selling examples.

 Relationship selling refers to a sales technique that emphasizes the connection between a salesperson and a potential customer instead of getting into product details and price negotiation.